Reef Wreck & Critter

 • At the port we unload our luggage and disembark.
 Then transfer to the Airport for our afternoon flight back to Denpasar domestic airport on Bali.

-• _Click Here to read what our guests say about our Komodo Live-Aboard Photography trips
+• Click Here to read our Komodo Guests Comments from past trips to Komodo